AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Analysis

-\paragraph{Moderate division of labor benefits group planning performance.} To explore the impact of the different granularity of self-differentiation and group planning, we further subdivide the tool agent, assigning dedicated agents to manipulate each specific tool.
-We contrast the performance of \textit{One} agent, \textit{Three} agents (vanilla {\ours}), and the \textit{Tool-Specified} setting in Figure~\ref{fig:degree}.
-It can be observed that finer task allocation does not necessarily lead to better performance.
+\paragraph{Moderate division-of-labor benefits group planning performance.} To explore the impact of different granularity of self-differentiation, we further subdivide the tool agent, assigning dedicated agents to manipulate each specific tool.
+We compare the performance of \textit{One} agent, \textit{Three} agents ({\ours}), and the \textit{Tool-Specified} setting on HotpotQA in Fig.~\ref{fig:degree}.
+It can be observed that excessive differentiation (\textit{Tool-Specified}) not only fails to achieve better results but can sometimes even be less effective than not differentiating (\textit{One}) at all.
 This is consistent with the findings in \citet{trice} which indicate that multi-tool joint learning often outperforms single-tool individual learning.
-Therefore, appropriate differentiation (\textit{Three}) can alleviate the pressure on individual agents, aligning with Simon's principle of bounded rationality.
-However, excessive differentiation (\textit{Tool-Specified}) not only fails to achieve better results but can sometimes even be less effective than not differentiating (\textit{One}) at all.
-Moreover, it appears that the performance loss of tool-specific agents compared to the three-agent approach is more significant on harder problems.
+Moreover, it appears that the performance loss of tool-specific agents compared to {\ours} is more significant on harder problems.
 This is because challenging problems typically require more planning steps and higher levels of collaboration among tools.
-By unifying tool invocations under one agent, it becomes possible to effectively learn the interplay and interconnectedness between tools, thereby compensating for potential information gaps arising from using tool-specific agents.
+By unifying tool invocations under one agent, it becomes possible to effectively learn the interconnectedness between tools, thereby compensating for potential information gaps arising from using tool-specific agents.
+Note the difference from \citet{more/agents/allyouneed}, here we are discussing the granularity of division-of-labor among agents with different responsibilities, rather than the voting quantity among mutually equal agents.

-\paragraph{Human Evaluation.} To get a deeper understanding of the capability of {\ours}, we manually compare the quality of trajectories generated by different methods from five aspects.
-We ask five NLP experts to individually select the optimal trajectories generated by all methods in terms of the number of planning rounds, the logical correctness of thoughts, action types, action parameters, and overall coherence.
-The final results are determined based on major votes.
-During the evaluation, it is hidden for the evaluators of the correspondence between the trajectories and the methods.
-We delete the reflection-related parts from the trajectories generated by {\ours} and randomly shuffle the order of trajectories of each method in each data to minimize the potential bias as much as possible.